microsoft/openshift-container-platform/README.md

 2.  masterVmSize: Size of the Master VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  infraVmSize: Size of the Infra VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  nodeVmSize: Size of the App Node VM.
 Select from one of the allowed VM sizes listed in the azuredeploy.json file
+3.  cnsVmSize: Size of the CNS Node VM.
+Select from one of the allowed VM sizes listed in the azuredeploy.json file
 4.  storageKind: The type of storage to be used.
 Value is either "managed" or "unmanaged"
 4.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and app nodes.
 Between 1 and 20 characters
 7.  masterInstanceCount: Number of Masters nodes to deploy